kartikk221/hyper-express/docs/Examples.md

     return next();
 };

+// Notice we dont use the next param, You may only call next() inside of a synchronous middleware while async middlewares are simply awaited internally thus not requiring you to iterate forward with the next callback.
+//
+const specific_async_middleware3 = async (request, response) => {
+    console.log('route specific middleware 3 ran!');
+}

 // Bind a route/method specific middleware
 // Middlewares are executed in the order they are specified in the middlewares Array webserver.get('/', {